Christian Heritage Academy: Opening

 In spring 1972, Sunnyside Baptist Church pastor Harry Boydstun invited Mel and Norma Gabler to speak about their work at a Wednesday night service.
 The Gablers, who had only one year of secondary education, had achieved outsized influence over Texas school textbooks.
 They claimed that America was losing its Christian heritage because children were never introduced to it in schools: "Allowing a student to come to his own conclusion about abstracts and concepts creates frustration.
 Ideas, situation ethics, values, anti-God humanism — that's what the schools are teaching.
 And concepts.
 Well, a concept will never do anyone as much good as a fact".
 During the service, Boydstun sensed a mission to provide education within a Christian setting for the students of southwest Oklahoma City.

-Boydstun also believed the school might help white parents avoid federally mandated desegregation programs such as busing.

 After further discussion, the church established a committee to investigate the feasibility of a Christian school and later to begin developing the school program.

 On September 1, 1972, Christian Heritage Academy opened with 200 students, first through eighth grades, meeting in the south Oklahoma City facilities of Sunnyside Baptist Church but separately incorporated.

 Toward the end of the first year, Ralph Bullard was hired as headmaster.
 Bullard’s first meeting with O'Brien led him to adopt the school’s educational philosophy: The Principle Approach to America’s Christian History, Government, and Education.
 In her office, he saw two reference volumes: "Christian History of the Constitution of the United States of America" and "Teaching and Learning America’s Christian History."
 He ordered a set for the school.